 Finding a great sports bra is like trying to find the perfect pair of jeans.
 It takes time and effort and several tries before finding the one that fits just right.
 But it's worth it because a sports bra is the most personal and essential piece of gear for active women.
-Like running shoes, there are three main categories of support which the experts at Moving Comfort have named: secure, stabilize and control.
+Like running shoes, there are three main categories of support which the experts at Brooks have named: low, medium, and high impact.
 Read on to learn more about each category and our favorite sports bra styles for each.

-Favorite styles include Vixen (molded cups -shown above) and the new Just Right Racer, and Nike's Pro bra.
+Favorite styles include Uprise Crossback, FrontRunner Racer, and Nike's Pro bra.

-The #1 sports bra on the market, Moving Comfort's Fiona, leads this category.
+The #1 sports bra on the market, Brooks' Fiona, leads this category.

-Control: These sports bras offer super support via compression and encapsulation for those with zero tolerance for bounce.
-Oprah's favorite bra, the Enell, is like a vest that locks the girls down tight, while Moving Comfort's Juno and Maia feature technologies that are more discrete to allow for a flattering and very comfortable fit.
+High Impact: These sports bras offer super support via compression and encapsulation for those with zero tolerance for bounce.
+Oprah's favorite bra, the Enell, is like a vest that locks the girls down tight, while Brooks' Juno features technologies that are more discrete to allow for a flattering and very comfortable fit.
 Best for C-F cups, with bands ranging from 32-52.